Preventive Maintenance Scheduling Made Easy

 Now that you have gone through one or two cycles of the preventive maintenance plan, it is time to share your results—particularly if you have noticed a change in how often your machines are breaking down.

-If you have noticed a drop in machine downtime, report this change, as well as how it translates to a change in your organization's ROI.
+If you have noticed a drop in machine downtime, report this change, as well as how it translates to a change in your organisation's ROI.
 All of this information is valuable for your head team to know.
 As well, note any areas where your preventive maintenance schedule can be extended, to work on more machines in the future.

-- Create maintenance reports
+- maintenance reports

 - Schedule maintenance in your facility